andrewn6/andrewhummus/README.md

 ## Hi there, I'm Andrew!! 👋

-I'm Andrew, a software developer working with Python, Javascript, Docker, Docker-Compose and  Typescript. (still learning typescript)
+I'm Andrew, a software developer working with Python, Javascript, React, Docker, Docker-Compose and  Typescript. (still learning typescript)

 I'm currently working on a few projects such as Mantle, Utility Bot and my personal website!

-I'm currently learning how to scale web-applications and Typescript.
+I'm currently learning how to scale web-applications typescript and react.

 Check out some of my projects and if you want contact me here!
 Flop#7234 or andrewnijmeh1@gmail.com